 Notes: Figure 8 describes the conditional probability of selling hake either frozen or hidden.
 The coefficients were obtained from an OLS regression over the sample of the stalls selling hake that day.
-Each treatment assignment interacts with weekly dummies.
+In Panel (a), each treatment assignment interacts with weekly dummies.
+In Panel (b), treatment interacts with dummies of each number of visits received until (including) the day the mystery shopper observed the behavior of the vendor.
+The horizontal line at 0.21 serves as a reference for the increase in the conditional probability of selling hake defensively in the control group (that received no enforcement visist).
 We include strata fixed effects and cluster at the circuit level.
-The "No Enforcement" category is the omitted category, and it bunches observations assigned to the control group and the information campaign.
-To facilitate visual interpretation, we only present the confidence intervals associated with weeks one and four.
+The "No Enforcement" category includes observations assigned to the control group and the information campaign.
+The low level observed at three visits in Panel (b) is partly explained by a small(er) denominator in the fraction.